Leaking water from between pulleys and engine on passenger side of the engine

 It overheated one night on my way home from work.
 I refilled all fluids after it had cooled down.
 A few days later it suddenly sounded like semi truck diesel engine and died shortly after.
 I coasted home and there was smoke rolling from under the hood.
 This time none of the gauges or warning lights went off.
 After it cooled off I went to refill the radiator again only to find that this time as I poured fluid into the radiator it was peeing right back out from something on the passenger side of the engine.
 I've been told it might the water pump.
 If so how do I replace it?

-a 6ya expert can help you resolve that issue over the phone in a minute or two.
+A 6ya expert can help you resolve that issue over the phone in a minute or two.

-best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.
+Best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.

-click here to download the app (for users in the US for now) and get all the help you need.
+The service is completely free and covers almost anything you can think of (from cars to computers, handyman, and even drones). click here to download the app (for users in the US for now) and get all the help you need.
+Good luck!

 ·Leaky heater hoses

 ·Replace radiator cap if over 7 year old

 ·Overflow bottle has a leak??

 ·Leak has caused a large volume of air to enter engine coolant system and it needs to be filled back up.

 ·Cooling fan on radiator not working.

 ·Engine thermostat not operating.